vmware/terraform-provider-vcfa/website/docs/r/api_token.html.markdown

 The following arguments are supported:

 * `name` - (Required) The unique name of the API Token for a specific user.
 * `file_name` - (Required) The name of the file which will be created containing the API Token.
-The file has the following JSON contents:
+The file will have the following
+JSON contents:
 ```json
 {